-During the cold weather, please ensure your child is always appropriately dressed and that all clothes, including coats, are named.
-Please also try to ensure that clothing is easy for your child to put on and take off ie. jogging bottoms and velcro shoes are an excellent idea!
+Although the weather is good at the moment, please ensure your child is always appropriately dressed for Nursery and that all clothes, including jackets, are named.
+Please also try to ensure that clothing is easy for your child to put on and take off ie. jogging bottoms and velcro shoes or trainers are an excellent idea but open-toe sandals are not a good idea for climbing and exploring the outside environment.
 Please also ensure that your child has at least one spare changes of clothes at nursery, including socks.
-We are currently running very low on spare socks so if anyone has any they would like to donate, we would be very grateful.

-Please do ensure you are parked in a safe and courteous manner when dropping your child at nursery.
-I appreciate that parking nearby is very difficult, however, we do ask everyone to avoid parking on the pathways, the school zigzags or blocking our entrance.
+As with all Schools, I appreciate that parking is very difficult, however, we do ask everyone to park in a safe and courteous manner and avoid parking on the pathways, the yellow zigzag markings or blocking our entrance.
 We must ensure the safety of our children and other pedestrians and we have had numerous dangerous incidents reported to us lately.
 The side roads are generally quieter so it is often a good idea to park here and walk round the corner.

 Lois Robins, Family Worker firstname.lastname@example.org

 Flying Start Services

 Flying Start are slowly starting more and more groups for families with under 5’s.
 Please keep an eye on their website for up to date times and days of groups or let me know if you are interested in joining any of these groups.